syncfusion-content/wpf-docs/wpf/Ribbon/RibbonCustomization.md

 ## Customize image of RibbonBar in QAT

 Ribbon control provides an option to customize image of RibbonBar in the QAT.
 These images can be defined in the DataTemplate of the xaml file and can be accessed using [`IconTemplate`](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.RibbonItemHost.html#Syncfusion_Windows_Tools_Controls_RibbonItemHost_IconTemplate).
-If the custom image of RibbonBar is unavailable in the QAT, the default image will not be displayed in QAT.
-But the default image will be available in QAT header.

 {% tabs %}